What is an SMD file?

 How to work with SMD files

-- To convert SMD files into usable game assets, you will need to use the Valve SDK, which includes the Studiomdl tool.
+.smdfiles using 3D modeling software that supports exporting to this format.
+Blender has add-ons that enable SMD export. - To convert SMD files into usable game assets, you will need to use the Valve SDK, which includes the Studiomdl tool.

 Overview of the .smd File Format